citiesense/docs/pages/02-Areas.md

  __Step 3__
  Click the blue __"Done"__ button to either __"Edit"__ your shape and change the Area boundary, or click __"Save"__ to add the Area to your account.

-Your new Area will help keep you in the know about this part of the city.
+Your new Area will help keep you in-the-know about this part of the city.
 You can:

 - Subscribe to datasets like the City's building permits system to track development activity for properties in your Area.
 - Instantly perform complex spatial analysis of data from a range of public sources, such as US Census data on demographics and municipal data on the individual tax lots in the Area.